 Much of the SWB literature in economics focuses on cross-group comparisons of responses to SWB questions.
 Such comparisons assume that SWB responses capture the same utility notion across the groups.
-However, in Sections V.C and VI.C, we record evidence of cross-group weighting differences for time horizons and social circles, which suggests that this assumption may not hold.
+However, in Sections V.C and VI.C, we record evidence of cross-group weighting differences for time horizons and social circles, which casts doubt on this assumption, thus creating a confound for interpreting findings of cross-group SWB differences.